PavlidisLab/Gemma/index.md

 ## Terms and Conditions
 This documentation is licensed under the [Creative Commons Attribution-ShareAlike 3.0 Unported License](https://creativecommons.org/licenses/by-sa/3.0/)

-The rest of this section concerns the use of the [Gemma website](https://gemma.msl.ubc.ca/) and the Gemma Web Services, including the Gemma RESTful API, as [documented here](https://gemma.msl.ubc.ca/resources/restapidocs/).
+The rest of this section concerns the use of the [Gemma website](https://gemma.msl.ubc.ca/) and the Gemma Web Services, including the Gemma RESTful API (which is [documented here](https://gemma.msl.ubc.ca/resources/restapidocs/)).

 Please **[read the full agreement after clicking here](terms.md)**!